Alex9779/IKEA-Samla-Inserts/README.md

 - adjustable grid
 - adjustable bottom thickness and wall thickness
 - splittable insert layers (halve and quarter possible)
-- engraving or embossing of layer marks (toggleable)
+- engraving or embossing of layer marks (toggleable and customizable)

 ## WARNING!!!
 WIP!!!
 This is still work-in-progress!
 Pull requests welcome!